 Book Review: ‘Disturbing the Bones’ by Andrew Davis and Jeff Biggers

 As a teenager, Dan Brown changed my brain chemistry.
-My obsession with his books grew from my more youthful, and more naive, obsession with Indiana Jones — back before I […]
+My obsession with his books grew from my more youthful, and more naive, obsession with Indiana Jones — back before I understood that cultural artifacts should probably stay with their culture of origin.
+Dan Brown made me feel sophisticated and smart, creating an affection for political […]

 Book Review: ‘My Lady Melisende’ by Misty Urban

 There is a special type of book that I affectionately refer to as the “kettle corn book.”
-Growing up, there was no food that my stepmom could eat more of […]
+Growing up, there was no food that my stepmom could eat more of than kettle corn.
+It was simultaneously awing and terrifying how much of it she could put away without thinking about it.
+A good kettle corn […]

 Book Review: ‘The Monsters We Make’ by Kali White